inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/runtime.md

 ### Flask extensions

-Like blueprints allow you to modularise your Flask application's views, Flask extensions allow you to modularise the initialization of your application that is not specific to views (e.g. providing database connectivity).
+As blueprints allow you to modularise your Flask application's views, Flask extensions allow you to modularise the initialization of your application that is not specific to views (e.g. providing database connectivity).

-Flask extensions are just objects like the one in the example above, which has an ``init_app`` method.
+A Flask extension is just an object like the one in the example above which has an ``init_app`` method.

 ### Application and request context

 Code in a Flask application can be executed in two "states":

-- *Application context*: when the application is e.g. being used via a CLI or running in a job queue (i.e. not handling requests).
+- *Application context*: when the application is not handling requests e.g., in a CLI or running in a job queue
-- *Request context*: when the application is handling a request from a user.
+- *Request context*: when the application is handling a request from a user

 In the above example, the  code inside the view ``my_user_agent`` is executed during a request, and thus you can have access to the browser's user agent